Category

 The Secret to Effective English Learning: Why Grade 5+ is the Perfect Starting Point

-Grade 5 (ages 10+) is the optimal starting point for conversation-based English learning in Fujieda.
-Learn why this age range supports steady progress.
+Why Grade 5 (ages 10+) is a strong starting point for conversation-based English learning in Fujieda, and how this age range supports steady progress.

 Read more →